Audible offers free beginners' workout programs to subscribers

 They'll be followed by more beginner programs -- for quick workouts, indoor cycling and improved sleep -- and intermediate workouts for people who travel regularly or are trying combat gym boredom.

 Together, the programs are valued at more than $95, Audible notes.
-It doesn't mention how much they'll cost after Sept.
-5, just that they'll be removed from subscribers' libraries after that date.
+The three currently available normally range between $7 and $20 each.

 Each one will include a soundtrack to help you maintain momentum, according to Engadget, which earlier reported the offer.